 Beyond passion, Treva has the leadership skills and policy experience necessary to protect and prioritize Oakland residents who have experienced poverty, disparities, and cycles of inequity.

 As a Senior Field Representative for then Assemblymember (now State Senator) Nancy Skinner, Treva advocated for housing policies, gun violence prevention, job training programs, legislation for incarcerated and formerly-incarcerated individuals, and other critical efforts in support of her neighbors in East Oakland.

 District 7 needs a passionate, strong, and experienced leader.
 Treva's heart is for East Oakland, and her experiences have fueled her fight to ensure residents gain the transformational power of a good job, as well as live in safe, clean neighborhoods with schools that offer quality education.
-At City Hall she will work tirelessly to end gun violence, build affordable housing, and increase career opportunities for all Oaklanders.
+At City Hall she will work tirelessly to end gun violence, ensure housing stability, build affordable housing, and increase career opportunities for all Oaklanders.